Writing complex sentences

 - Add adverbial clauses to modify the verbs and make the sentence more interesting.

-Use the following website to access the worksheets to initially teach from and then to practice in small groups.
+Use the Embedded clauses – primary resources (DOC 134KB) worksheet to initially teach from and then to practice in small groups.

-Using the resources cut up and laminated, firstly explicitly teach using them and then using one or more dice have groups of students either orally or as a written activity follow the game rules.
+Using the Complex sentences game (PDF 413.73KB) resource, (cut up and laminated) firstly explicitly teach using them and then using one or more dice have groups of students either orally or as a written activity follow the game rules.